Get E-Book

 await fs.promises.writeFile(tempPath, data);

-O_EXCL (the 'wx' flag) eliminates the race.
+O_EXCL, exposed by the 'wx' flag, eliminates the race.
 The check and the create happen in a single atomic syscall inside the kernel.
-Either the file doesn't exist and you create it, or it already exists and you get EEXIST.
-No gap between checking and creating.
-No window for an attacker or a competing process to exploit.
+Either the file does not exist and you create it, or it already exists and you get EEXIST.
+There is no gap between checking and creating, and no window for an attacker or a competing process to exploit.

 TOCTOU vulnerabilities are well-documented in security literature.
-They're particularly concerning on multi-user systems, CI environments, and shared development machines - anywhere multiple processes or users operate in the same directories.
-Even on single-user production servers, concurrent processes (multiple instances of your application, cron jobs, deploy scripts) can trigger TOCTOU races if you use check-then-create patterns instead of O_EXCL.
+They are particularly concerning on multi-user systems, CI environments, and shared development machines, anywhere multiple processes or users operate in the same directories.
+Even on single-user production servers, concurrent processes such as multiple application instances, cron jobs, and deploy scripts can trigger TOCTOU races if you use check-then-create patterns instead of O_EXCL.

 Cleaning Up Temp Files

 Temp files accumulate when processes crash between creating the temp file and renaming it.
-A few strategies handle this.
+A few simple habits keep that accumulation bounded.

-Include timestamps in temp file names: .tmp-1708538400000-a1b2c3.
+Include timestamps in temp file names, such as .tmp-1708538400000-a1b2c3.
 On startup, scan the directory for temp files older than a threshold and delete them.
-Easy to implement, and you can always tell at a glance how old an orphan is.
+This is easy to implement, and it lets you tell at a glance how old an orphan is.

 Track active temp files in a Set during the process lifetime.
 Delete them in finally blocks after each atomic write.
 Register a process.on('exit') handler that synchronously cleans any remaining tracked files: